11 - Translation

 The 80S ribosomes in the cytosol consist of the following subunits (see figure 11.7):

 - Small subunit (40S).
 The 40S subunit is composed of many proteins and an 18S rRNA molecule.

 - Large subunit (60S).
 The 60S subunit is composed of a collection of proteins, 5S, 5.8S, and 28S rRNA molecules.
 The 28S rRNA molecule is the RNA enzyme (ribozyme) that forms peptide bonds between amino acids during eukaryotic translation (see below).

 - Compare and contrast the structural features of prokaryotic vs. eukaryotic ribosomes.

 - What is the name of the ribozyme within the 70S ribosome?

 - What is the name of the ribozyme within the 80S ribosome?

 Translation in prokaryotes and eukaryotes occurs in three stages (see figure 11.8):

-- During initiation, the large and small ribosomal subunits assemble with the mRNA that is to be translated and with an initiator tRNA that has an anticodon specific for the start codon.
+- During initiation, the large and small ribosomal subunits assemble near the start codon within the mRNA that is to be translated and with an initiator tRNA that has an anticodon specific for the start codon.
 Once all translation components have assembled correctly, the initiator tRNA is located at the P site (see below) within the ribosome.

-- The ribosome moves or translocates along the mRNA in the 5’ to 3’ direction, reading the nucleic acid sequence of the mRNA as triplet codons, converting the nucleic acid sequence into a polypeptide chain.
-During elongation, three tRNA binding sites within the assembled ribosome are used.
+- During elongation, the ribosome translocates (moves) along the mRNA in the 5’ to 3’ direction, reading triplet codons within the mRNA, converting the codon nucleic acid sequences into an amino acid chain.
+During elongation, three tRNA binding sites within the ribosome are used.
 These tRNA binding sites are the: